GeminiDRSoftware/FitsStorage/docs/reference/source/internal_api.rst

 There are number of functions that can be used to figure out the authorization level of a user.
 The low level ones are in the ``web.user`` module:

-.. autofunction:: fits_storage.web.user.userfromcookie

-.. autofunction:: fits_storage.web.user.is_staffer

-``userfromcookie`` abstracts the details of obtaining the user object from the associated browser bookie.
-It can be used later with other functions.

-``is_staffer`` doesn't need to be passed a user object, as it uses ``userfromcookie`` internally.
-It is useful for cases when need to distinguish just between staff members and non-staff members.

 There are higher level functions in ``utils.userprogram``.
 Of interest:

 .. autofunction:: fits_storage.utils.userprogram.icanhave

 .. autofunction:: fits_storage.utils.userprogram.canhave_coords

-.. autofunction:: fits_storage.utils.userprogram.got_magic

 ``userprogram.icanhave`` is actually a dispatcher that users separate functions for each kind of item that it can handle.
 The mapping from object kind and function is the